thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 "John";
 ```

-Each character in the string occupies a position in the String.
+Each character in the string occupies a position in the string.
 The first character is at index 0, the next at index 1, and so on.
-The length of a String is the number of characters in it.
+The length of a string is the number of characters in it.

 ```javascript
 'melissa'.length;       // 6